OPTML-Group/OPTML-Group.github.io/posts/mu_attack.md

 ---
 layout: paper
-title:  "[arXiv] To Generate or Not?
+title:  "[ECCV'24] To Generate or Not?
 Safety-Driven Unlearned Diffusion Models Are Still Easy To Generate Unsafe Images ...
 For Now"
 date: 2023-05-24 7:00:00
 author_list:
     - name: "Yimeng Zhang"